jjensn/alerting-detection-strategy-framework/ADS-Examples/007-SIP-Hijack-Detection.md

 * Logs from endpoint tooling are reported to the server.
 * Endpoint tooling is correctly forwarding logs to SIEM.
 * SIEM is successfully indexing endpoint tooling logs.
-* A hash can be taken of the newly updated SIP DLL
+* A hash can be calculated from the newly updated SIP DLL

 A blind spot will occur if any of the assumptions are violated.
 For instance, the following would trip the alert:
 * A malicious SIP provider already exists in the organization and compromises the baseline.